VMware Consolidated Backup & Alternatives after vSphere 4.1

 ✦ Perpetual Free: you can use AOMEI Cyber Backup Free Edition with no time limit.

-AOMEI Cyber Backup supports VMware ESXi 6.0 and later versions.
-Here I will demonstrate how to create a backup task of multiple VMware ESXi VMs in 3 steps.
+AOMEI Cyber Backup supports both paid and free versions of VMware ESXi 6.0 and later versions.
+Here I will demonstrate how to create a backup task of VMware ESXi VMs in 3 steps.
 You can click the following button to download the freeware.

 *You can choose to install this VM backup software on either Windows or Linux system.